dbt-labs/docs.getdbt.com/website/docs/guides/zapier-refresh-mode-report.md

 ---
 title: "Refresh a Mode dashboard when a job completes"
-id: webhooks-guide-zapier-refresh-mode-report
-slug: zapier-refresh-mode-report
+id: zapier-refresh-mode-report
-description: Use Zapier to trigger a Mode dashboard refresh
+description: Use Zapier to trigger a Mode dashboard refresh when a dbt Cloud job completes
+hoverSnippet: Learn how to use Zapier to trigger a Mode dashboard refresh when a dbt Cloud job completes.
+# time_to_complete: '30 minutes' commenting out until we test
+icon: 'guides'
+hide_table_of_contents: true
+tags: ['Webhooks']
+level: 'Advanced'
+recently_updated: true
 ---

+## Introduction

 This guide will teach you how to refresh a Mode dashboard when a dbt Cloud job has completed successfully and there is fresh data available.
 The integration will: